 After I completed the “antique finish,” I decided my vintage desk makeover was complete.
 The only thing left was to unveil it to my little princess.

 Side note: Yes, my little princess is two.
 No, I don’t condone lots of makeup use and “primping” to my toddler, but she asked for her own space to do “makeup” just like mommy.
 Well, what could I say?
-She was basically asking me to complete a new furniture project!
-It just happened to be that I had the desk in the garage just waiting for me to finish it (haha, as you can see I jump to any excuse to bring new furniture to life).
+She was basically asking me to complete a new furniture makeover project!
+It just happened to be that I had the desk in the garage just waiting for me to refinish it (haha, as you can see I jump to any excuse to bring new furniture to life).

 If you enjoyed this post I would love for you to Pin the picture below to Pinterest or you can see it HERE.
 Thanks friends!

 If you want to see more furniture posts like this click HERE.

 As always, thanks for stopping by and I hope you’ve been inspired.